tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 In each case, a `Response.comment` MUST be present with text explaining to consumers of the `Data Quality Report` why the Test produced this response in this case.

-None of the currently defined BDQ Issue Tests return a `Response.result` of IS_ISSUE.
+None of the initially defined BDQ Issue Tests return a `Response.result` of IS_ISSUE.

 ### 3.3 Measure Tests (normative)